-U.S. Government Bond Yields Rise On Tax Plan Progress
+U.S. Government Bond Yields Rise on Tax Plan Progress

 Continue Reading Below

-The benchmark Treasury 10-year note yield rose to 2.390%, according to Tradeweb, from 2.363% Friday.
+The yield on the benchmark 10-year U.S. Treasury note rose for the fourth time in five days to 2.379%, from 2.363% Friday.
 Bond yields rise as prices fall.

-The Senate passed revisions to the U.S. tax code Saturday after Republicans overcame internal divisions, moving one step closer to pushing through $1.4 trillion in tax cuts.
+Bond prices slipped after the Senate passed revisions to the U.S. tax code Saturday and moved one step closer to pushing through $1.4 trillion in tax cuts.
 The House and Senate still need to reconcile competing versions of the tax plan, something GOP leaders hope to do by Christmas.

 Investors sold bonds as stock climbed, with some analysts and investors saying the lower corporate tax rates could lift company earnings and boost growth, adding to the appeal of riskier assets.